jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 Found 3 errors in 1 file (checked 1 source file)
 ```

 The check works as expected: `items` is a `list`, so it cannot be assigned otherwise; `nums` is a list of numbers, no string is allowed; the value of `ages` is also restricted.
 Look carefully at the first error message, we can see `list` is equivalent to `list[Any]`, where `Any` is also defined in `typing` module, which means literally any type.
-For instance, if a function argument is not given a type hint, it is defined as `Any` and can accepts any type of value.
+For instance, if a function argument is not given a type hint, it is defined as `Any` and can accept any type of value.

 Please remember, these checks do not happen at runtime.
 Python remains to be a dynamically typed language.
 If you need runtime validation, extra tools are required.
 We will discuss it in a later section.